The phase structure of asymmetric ballistic annihilation: Introduction

-in the symmetric case.
-The original argument in \cite{HST} relies on symmetry to deduce that left and right particles almost surely annihilate for all $p$.
-The general case lacks this feature.
+The argument in \cite{HST} relies on symmetry to deduce that left and right particles almost surely annihilate for all $p$.
+The asymmetric setting lacks this feature.
 To overcome this, we show that for all parameter choices, either [$\vec{\beta}=0$ and $\vec{q}\le \cev{q}$] or [$\cev{\beta}=0$ and $\vec{q}\ge \cev{q}$] hold (see Proposition \ref{lemma:alpha_half_implications}).

-Theorem \ref{thm:theta} is shown by using finite lower and upper approximations to theta by continuous functions.
-These depend on a simple finite approximation to $\theta$ as well as the more sophisticated Lemma \ref{prop:theta}.
+This dichotomy allows us to apply similar reasoning as in \cite{HST}.